 While at the hospital.

-Importantly, I recommend you follow these suggestions to protect yourself from hospital infections:
+Importantly, follow these suggestions to protect yourself from hospital infections:

 - Insist on room cleanliness – if your room looks dirty, ask for a cleaning.

-- Bring your own bleach-based wipes.
-Regularly clean the bed rails, TV remote, doorknobs, tray table and anything else you touch.
+- Bring bleach-based wipes and regularly clean the bed rails, TV remote, doorknobs, tray table, and anything else you touch.

-- Make sure ALL visitors and staff wash their hands upon entering the room and before touching the patient.
-Patients should wash their hands frequently as well.
+- Make sure ALL visitors and staff wash their hands upon entering the room and before touching you.
+Wash your own hands frequently as well.

-- When/if a doctor prescribes antibiotics, ask your doctor if they are needed and appropriate.
+- When/if a doctor prescribes antibiotics, ask if they are needed and appropriate.

-- If heartburn drugs are prescribed, ask your doctor if they are needed since they reduce stomach acid and increase the risk of C diff.
-If you must take them, ask for the lowest dose possible.
+- Heartburn drugs reduce stomach acid and increase the risk of C diff.
+If prescribed, ask if you really need them.
+If so, ask for the lowest dose possible.

 - Every day, ask staff if they can remove catheters, ventilators, and any other tubes.
 The longer these devices are in place, the higher the risk of infection.

-- If the doctor needs a part of your body shaved, ask the staff to use an electric hair remover.
+- If you need a body part shaved, ask the staff to use an electric hair remover.
 Razors can nick the skin, providing an opening for an infection.

 - Ask if you could benefit from nasal cleaning and bathing with antimicrobial solutions.

-- Brush your teeth twice a day.
-Ask a loved one to help you if necessary.
+- Brush your teeth twice a day – get help if needed.

-And, before you leave the hospital, ask the doctor how to protect yourself from hospital infections.
-Additionally, ask what signs of infection to watch out for, and what to do if you see signs.
-For more information, read Tips for Hospital Discharges.
+Finally, before leaving, ask what signs of infection to look for, and what to do if you see signs.
+Learn more: Tips for Hospital Discharges.

 After a hospital stay.